-This may not be your ordinary U.S. Open preview, but I haven’t had ordinary fan experiences at this event.
-A potent combination of the summer sun, our nation’s championship, and prodigious college-age drinking has made for some unique experiences in four trips.
-But I also realized this week as I set out for my 5th U.S. Open trip that the results from each of the previous tournaments I attended: 2009 at Bethpage, 2010 at Pebble Beach, 2011 at Congressional, and 2013 at Lower Merion, still bear uniquely acute implications on this week’s storylines at Shinnecock.
-The following is a fun ranking of my fan experience at each event and how the main storyline plays into this week’s golf:
+This week as I set out for my 5th U.S. Open trip, I realized that the results from each of those previous tournaments still bear acute implications on this week’s story lines: 2009 at Bethpage, 2010 at Pebble Beach, 2011 at Congressional, and 2013 at Lower Merion,.
+The following is an unfettered recounting and ranking of the fan experience at each event…and how the main story plays into this week’s golf at Shinnecock:

 5. 2010 Pebble beach

 Takeaway: Plan ahead, leave early, and be prepared to wait a lot anyway.
 Or have a really great second option.